logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 ## Create using the HSFS APIs

-To create a feature group using the HSFS APIs, you need to provide a Pandas or Spark DataFrame.
+To create a feature group using the HSFS APIs, you need to provide a Pandas, Polars or Spark DataFrame.
 The DataFrame will contain all the features you want to register within the feature group, as well as the primary key, event time and partition key.

 ### Create a Feature Group